There are several important things you should know about sexual assault:

 Sexual Assault is a Crime as Well as a Violation of Ball State University's Policy

 You can hold a perpetrator accountable through either or both systems.
 There is a difference between reporting to police and reporting to Ball State.
 It is best to talk to the campus victim advocate about the differences between the two systems since what happens next depends on the nature of the case.
-If you report to Ball State police, your case will most likely be forwarded to the Office of Student Rights and Community Standards.
+If you report to Ball State police, your case will most likely be forwarded to the Associate Dean of Students/Title IX Coordinator for Student Affairs.

 It is Your Decision to Tell